 Acrylic on canvas, 60x20in.
-Sold, but available as a print and on mugs and stickers at Redbubble.
+Sold for $250.
+Available as a print and on mugs and stickers at Redbubble.

 I was inspired by a photograph of a hillside at sunset.
 I really love how white fluid acrylic mixes with the other colours to create a sense of brightness.
 I began by painting the background with Ironlak fluid acrylics.
 I sprayed on plenty of water with a spray bottle, and tilted the canvas around a bit to blend the colours.